The best takeaway POS systems for SMEs

 How we test takeaway POS systems

-• Reputation (5%): we also research competitor reviews, online comments and then combine these with the thoughts of our own participants to gauge how likely people are to recommend the POS system.
+• Does the POS system have a good brand reputation (5%): we also researched competitor reviews and online comments, and then combined these with the thoughts of our own participants, to gauge how likely people are to recommend the POS system.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.